vladimirplancak/chat/THE-PLAN.md

 5.1 (31.07.2024)
   ~~-- TODO: initial loading of messages~~
   ~~-- styling of message(s) component~~

-  -- develop (generic) loader
+5.2 (01.08.2024)
-  -- TODO: show loaders, when conversation or messages in conversation are loading -- TODO: do not query for new messages for the conversation that is already loaded -- TODO: fix issue with `[Con.Con.List] Started`
+  ~~-- TODO: show loaders, when conversation or messages in conversation are loading~~ -- TODO: do not query for new messages for the conversation that is already loaded -- TODO: fix issue with `[Con.Con.List] Started`

+6.1 (x.08.2024)
+ -- TODO: work on online & offline status for a users